MaharaProject/moodle-assignfeedback-mahara/README.md

 ## Credits

-The original Moodle 1.9 version of the assignment submission pluginwas funded through a grant from the New Hampshire Department of Education to a collaborative group of the following New Hampshire school districts:
+The original Moodle 1.9 version of the assignment submission plugin was funded through a grant from the New Hampshire Department of Education to a collaborative group of the following New Hampshire school districts:

  - Exeter Region Cooperative
  - Windham